Hotmoka/hotmoka/tutorial/Takamaka.md

 }
 ```

-starts a Tendermint-based blockchain node that uses the ed25519 signing algorithm for
+starts a Tendermint-based blockchain node that uses the ed25519 signature algorithm
+as default signature algorithm for the requests.
-the requests.
-Therefore, requests sent to that node can be signed as follows:
+Requests sent to that node can be signed as follows:

 ```java
 // recover the algorihm used by the node